nptscot/nptscot.github.io/manual/index.md

 <!-- /#filters -->

+<!-- #coherentnetwork -->

 ### 2.2.
-The coherent network layer {#coherentnetwork}
+The coherent network layer {coherentnetwork}

-<!-- #coherentnetwork -->

-The coherent network is a strategic cycling network composed of high-potential, direct routes within urban areas.
+This section outlines the development of a coherent strategic cycling network, composed of high-potential, direct routes within urban areas.
 Created through automated analysis, this network emphasises coherence in network planning to ensure cycling infrastructure is functional, accessible and efficient.

 The coherent network can be used as a 'starter for 10' in the Network Planning Workspace to quickly plan a strategic cycle network in urban areas prioritising investment by highlighting routes that maximize coverage and connectivity, while aligning with demand.
 The methodology used focuses on several key aspects.
 See [github.com/nptscot/corenet](https://github.com/nptscot/corenet) for details, links to the code and data, and a more detailed description of the methodology.